MooseEagleShark/LoganTMeyerResume/journal.md

   Still getting an access denied message on the cloudfront distribution though...

-  finally got it to work by pointing to http://heyitslogan.s3-website-us-east-1.amazonaws.com
+  finally got it to work by pointing to http://heyitslogan.s3-website-us-east-1.amazonaws.com.
+DOC-EXAMPLE-BUCKET.s3.amazonaws.com.
+AWS documentation for the win!

 Route 53:
   Somehow HeyImLogan.com was available!